-NOTE: There is a two-position DIP switch module (S3) located in the upper right quadrant of the PC board.
+NOTE: There is a two-position DIP switch module located near the upper right corner of the PC board.
 DIP switch 1 must be in the OFF position for the detector to function properly.

 Section 5 Installation and Set-Up